 2. Employer Cash advance

-Employer cash advance loans is sometimes not described as a loan entirely.
-This is because the money you receive comes out of your own pay check.
+Employer cash advance loans are sometimes not described as a loan entirely.
+This is because the money you receive comes out of your own paycheck.

 Other affordable options to cash advance loans

 There are other options to cash advance loans that you can consider.
 These include borrowing from friends and family or taking a personal loan from the bank.